extendi/react-gate/README.md

 const GateInstance = new Initializer(GateConfig);
 ```

-Retrieve the `React Gate` reducer and mount to your existing reducer with the key authProvider
+Retrieve the `ReactGate` reducer and mount to your existing reducer with the key authProvider

 ```js
     const { authReducer } = GateInstance.reduxConfig();